 - Come back and blot the mattress dry again.

-- Sprinkle it with baking soda again, turn on the fans and open the windows, and let the mattress air dry overnight.
+- Sprinkle it with baking soda another time, turn on the fans and open the windows, and let the mattress air dry overnight.

 - In the morning, wipe up the baking soda and any residue, and prop the mattress up to let it dry completely.

 Sunlight is also a great natural stain remover and sterilizer.
 If needed, you can put your mattress outdoors, ideally in indirect sunlight.

 Blood is another bodily fluid that should be cleaned with enzymatic cleaners.
-However, peroxide is better suited in these instances.
+However, peroxide is better suited for your mattress.

 - Squirt some hydrogen peroxide onto the affected area, using as little as you can while still getting the bubbling action when it hits the blood.
 (If you don't have hydrogen peroxide, meat tenderizer works particularly well.
 The tenderizer's enzymes will dissolve the blood's protein bonds.)